-That's where BGE's Smart Energy Savers Program[®] came in.
+That's where BGE's Smart Energy Savers Program® came in.
 The program provides technical assistance and financial incentives to offset the cost of improving energy efficiency in commercial buildings.
-Of interest to MacKenzie and its client was BGE's Building Tuneup Program, which identifies relatively low-cost operational and maintenance improvements that can save energy and money.
+Of interest to MacKenzie and its client was BGE's Building Tune-up Program, which identifies relatively low-cost operational and maintenance improvements that can save energy and money.
 The tune-ups focus on monitoring, troubleshooting and adjusting electrical, mechanical and control systems to optimize performance.

 "The Building Tune-up process looks in depth at HVAC systems to identify waste," Kimmel says.
 "Over time, problems can be introduced if the maintenance staff tweaks a setting when someone reports his or her office is too hot or too cold.
 You might find systems operating in a way they weren't designed to."
+"The Building Tune-up Program was a very attractive option for our out-of-state client-for an independent third party to review the buildings for things that were not working as well as they could."